robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Despite the Israel vs Iran conflict, being active for less than two weeks brought uncertainty in that region at unprecedented levels.
 The Trump intervention in defending Israel and settling the dispute about the Iran nuclear war plan did not achieve transparency but wrapped the confusion around the US president.

-> When lie starts a war, re-establishing the truth is the necessary step for peace (cit.)
+> When lies start a war, re-establishing the truth is the necessary step for peace (cit.)

 > In time of war the first victim is the truth (cit.)